A conversation with Shafia Zaloom, author of "Sex, Teens, & Everything in Between!"

 Shafia Zaloom: Yeah, you have to give positive alternatives.

-Christine Koh: Yeah.
-Absolutely.
-I just started jotting down a couple things that I'll link up after the broadcast but you know, one of the things that really, really hit the mark for me when I was listening to Katie Couric podcast, and she had I don't know if you know Al Vernacchio.
-He's a sexuality educator and author and then he was talking about you know of general concept and how important, even if you don't want to talk to your kids about porn which obviously I know that's difficult for parents is just set the stage and as you said scaffolding with talking about healthy relationships and you know respect and all those things, you know, those are things so parents can definitely dig in and talk about so I just wanted to encourage those listening like start their you know that the hour I think that's like a good place to start.
+Christine Koh: Yeah, absolutely.
+I just started jotting down a couple things that I'll link up after the broadcast, but you know, one of the things that really, really hit the mark for me when I was listening to Katie Couric's podcast, and she had—I don't know if you know Al Vernacchio—he's a sexuality educator and author, and then he was talking about, you know, a general concept and how important—even if you don't want to talk to your kids about porn, which obviously I know that's difficult for parents—is just set the stage and, as you said, scaffold with talking about healthy relationships and, you know, respect and all those things, you know, those are things parents can definitely dig in and talk about.
+So I just wanted to encourage those listening, like start there, you know, I think that's a good place to start.

 Christine Koh: Yeah, absolutely.
-Running short on time and I have a couple more question I want to ask you so I'm going to move to a different topic you have I mean, there's a lot about safety, you know, there's a whole chapter on it and what struck me about this was I like how you frame it that you know, there's a reality that kids will need to make.
-You know the best choice they can make you know in a difficult situation.
-So how would you recommend, you know, a parent handle a situation where you know, they have a friend who is a bit of a boundary pusher and make bad decisions coz you know, it's kind of a dance because you don't want to be so heavy-handed about like telling them about safety and all that so that they gravitate more from that person but you still want your kid to make good decisions.
+Running short on time and I have a couple more questions I want to ask you, so I'm going to move to a different topic.
+You have—I mean, there's a lot about safety, you know, there's a whole chapter on it, and what struck me about this was I like how you frame it, that, you know, there's a reality that kids will need to make, you know, the best choice they can make, you know, in a difficult situation.
+So how would you recommend, you know, a parent handle a situation where, you know, they have a friend who is a bit of a boundary pusher and makes bad decisions, because, you know, it's kind of a dance, because you don't want to be so heavy-handed about, like, telling them about safety and all that so that they gravitate more toward that person, but you still want your kid to make good decisions.
 I know it's a big question.

 Shafia Zaloom: So that's the gender paradigm.
-And I think it's important that we include all genders in that conversation because the gender norms that exist in our culture which are pretty exclusive in binary by design.
-Reinforce each other a lot of times we tend to talk about them separately according to gender and a gendered way when we actually have to talk about them together, because they dive and they reinforce each other.
-So, you know when it comes to that in particular you mentioned girls to talk about what the gender paradigm is to ask. be curious about what are some of the messages you've gotten so far about being a girl.
-And what do you think is real and what do you think we should aspire to.
-There's the world we want to live in and then the world we actually live in and how do we navigate that?
-The north of the conversations to have with our kids and to make it a age appropriate.
-Your child when you ask these questions based on the messages they are getting cuz the messages shift and evolve as they get older right.
-So, what is that look like for a younger girl versus an adolescent girl versus a woman because we all get these messages at different in different levels at different levels and intensities?
+And I think it's important that we include all genders in that conversation because the gender norms that exist in our culture—which are pretty exclusive and binary by design—reinforce each other.
+A lot of times we tend to talk about them separately according to gender and in a gendered way, when we actually have to talk about them together, because they intertwine and they reinforce each other.
+So, you know, when it comes to that in particular—you mentioned girls—talk about what the gender paradigm is, to ask, be curious about what are some of the messages you've gotten so far about being a girl.
+And what do you think is real and what do you think we should aspire to?
+There's the world we want to live in and then the world we actually live in, and how do we navigate that?
+Those are the conversations to have with our kids and to make it age-appropriate for your child when you ask these questions based on the messages they are getting, because the messages shift and evolve as they get older, right?
+So, what does that look like for a younger girl versus an adolescent girl versus a woman, because we all get these messages at different levels and intensities.
 So, you know, what is the embodied experience?
-What is your child's hearing?
+What is your child hearing?
 Is it impacting them?
-And providing different ways to think about what it means.
-You're providing more options for kids in terms of how they can beat and identify their gender.
+And providing different ways to think about what it means—you're providing more options for kids in terms of how they can be and identify their gender.

 Christine Koh: Yeah, so helpful.
 This has been an amazing conversation.
 I really, I can't thank you enough.
-After the broadcast, we linking up a bunch of things that we talked about and your work and of course your book which I hold up and recommends that everybody, gosh, I can't get this framing right.
-It's really I mean, it's it's so real it, such a fascinating read and it just like this is the stuff that we have to deal with so much and help prepare our kids for.
+After the broadcast, I'll be linking up a bunch of things that we talked about and your work, and of course your book, which I hold up and recommend that everybody—gosh, I can't get this framing right—it's really, I mean, it's so real, it's such a fascinating read and it just—like, this is the stuff that we have to deal with so much and help prepare our kids for.
 So thank you so much for your time today.
 It was just really great to talk to you today.

 Shafia Zaloom: Thank you for your interest.